Casperento/casperento.github.io/_posts/2025-02-23-idempotent-backward-slice.md

 [2] Cytron, Ron, et al. ***Efficiently Computing Static Single Assignment Form and the Control Dependence Graph***.
 ACM Transactions on Programming Languages and Systems, vol. 13, no. 4, pp. 451–90.
 1991.

+[3] Ferrante, Jeanne, et al. ***The Program Dependence Graph and Its Use in Optimization***.
+ACM Transactions on Programming Languages and Systems, vol. 9, no. 3, pp. 319–49.
+1987.

-[3] Rastello, Fabrice, and Florent Bouchez Tichadou, editors. ***SSA-Based Compiler Design***.
+[4] Rastello, Fabrice, and Florent Bouchez Tichadou, editors. ***SSA-Based Compiler Design***.
 Springer International Publishing, 2022.

-[4] Rodrigues, Bruno, et al. ***Sparse Representation of Implicit Flows with Applications to Side-Channel Detection***.
+[5] Rodrigues, Bruno, et al. ***Sparse Representation of Implicit Flows with Applications to Side-Channel Detection***.
 Proceedings of the 25th International Conference on Compiler Construction, ACM, pp. 110–20.
 2016.

-[5] Rosen, Kenneth H., and Kamala Krithivasan. ***Discrete Mathematics and Its Applications***.
+[6] Rosen, Kenneth H., and Kamala Krithivasan. ***Discrete Mathematics and Its Applications***.
 7. ed., Global ed, McGraw-Hill.
 2013.

-[6] Tip, Frank. ***A Survey of Program Slicing Techniques***.
+[7] Tip, Frank. ***A Survey of Program Slicing Techniques***.
 CWI (Centre for Mathematics and Computer Science), NLD.
 1994.

-[7] Weiser, Mark. ***Program Slicing***.
+[8] Weiser, Mark. ***Program Slicing***.
 IEEE Transactions on Software Engineering, vol. SE-10, no. 4, pp. 352–57.
 1984.